fred-dev/OSC_MIDI_OSC/README.md

 software.
 It was developed as part of Crosstalk Body and Technology Laboratory in Tehran in 2015 by Frederick Rodrigues.

+UPDATE
+Now includes Midi Machine ccontrol

+Will output MMC commands from the following OSC inputs (no values needed, just the correct address)

+"/MMCCommand/stop"
+"/MMCCommand/play"
+"/MMCCommand/forward"
+"/MMCCommand/rewind"
+"/MMCCommand/punchIn"
+"/MMCCommand/punchOut"
+"/MMCCommand/recordPause"
+"/MMCCommand/pause"

+The app will also output these commands over OSC when receiving the relevant MMC commands in the midi input port

 To use this with windows make sure you install some kind of virtual midi port- we used Loopmidi from Tobias Erichsen you can download it here:

 http://www.tobias-erichsen.de/software/loopmidi.html

+TO DO
+MSC and MTC